BielUsal/PhysicsNotes/Physics/Differential Equations/ODEs/variation of parameters.md

 # Variation of Parameters
-Pretend your functions are constants!
+Pretend your constants are functions!